Sync system time automatically at Windows startup

 1. Press Windows Key + r at the same time to open the Run dialogue

-2. Type services.msc and hit Run - the Services window opens Run dialog
+2. Type services.msc and hit OK to run it - the Services window opens Run dialog

 3. In the list, scroll to Windows Time (in german: Windows-Zeitgeber) and right-click on it, click Properties in the context menu